Network Disk Space at the SSCC

 The SSCC has two parallel file systems: one for Windows and one for Linux.
 Thus you have two home directories, there are two project directories, etc. The Linux file system is available to Windows, but not the other way around.
 This can be a big help to Windows users who are learning Linux, but if you're only using Windows programs Windows disk space will give slightly better performance.

 The Silo environment has a separate secure file system.
-It is Linux-based system, and thus has only Z: and V: drives, not U: and X:.
+It is a Linux-based system, and thus has only Z: and V: drives, not U: and X:.
 It also has an S: drive, or /smph, containing project directories for SMPH researchers.

 Private Space

-Instructional and drop-in user's home directories are given of 20GB of space and each full member home directory is given 40 gigabytes of space.
+Instructional and drop-in users' home directories are given 20GB of space and full member home directories are given 40GB of space with a 1 million file quota.
 If you need more than this, consider requesting a project directory.
 To check how much space you're using in Windows right-click on your U: drive and choose Properties; in Linux type quota.

 Home directories are private: other SSCC users cannot access files in your home directory.